edprince/dissertation/chapters/introduction.md

 this offers a large market of potential users for web applications.

-With the anticipation of a high speed network and low-power CPU future (more detail in chapter 2), it is important that applications are designed to run on lower-powered CPU's.
-To test this, this research will include analysis of performance changes when the CPU power is being throttled.
+With the anticipation of a high speed network and low-power CPU future (more detail in chapter 2), there is a strong possibility that developers will want to develop for lower-powered CPU's.
+To simulate these devices, this research will include analysis of performance changes when the CPU power is being throttled.

 Older devices also means a lack of compatibility with the newest browsers, meaning that for global usage, developers must make their applications work on older versions of browsers.
 To mitigate a loss of quality of the application, the tests should be performed on an application built with